idanariav/reference_vault/__vault_guides/Recommended Plugins.md

 I really like:
 1. **slash commands** - the ability to trigger any obsidian command when typing "/" (which is something more comfortable than opening the command palette)
+2. **Bases** - A good, simple, and fast way to query files in your vault with custom filters, using the same base across many notes instead of rewriting queries.
-2. **backlinks and inlinks** - a way to find which notes are references in this document, and which notes references this document, and the best is "unmentioned links", where the document is mentioned by name but not yet recognized as a "[[]]" link.
+3. **backlinks and inlinks** - a way to find which notes are references in this document, and which notes references this document, and the best is "unmentioned links", where the document is mentioned by name but not yet recognized as a "[[]]" link.
-3. **outline** - a small panel that shows the outline (based on headers) of the current note
+4. **outline** - a small panel that shows the outline (based on headers) of the current note
-4. **bookmarks** - a way to save and quickly navigate between notes (similar to "favorites")
+5. **bookmarks** - a way to save and quickly navigate between notes (similar to "favorites")
-5. **quick switcher and command palette** - quick switcher is a way to navigate between notes (even uncreated ones), and command palette lets you activate all the possible obsidian + plugins commands (like move a file, open an excalidraw drawing, insert a template)
+6. **quick switcher and command palette** - quick switcher is a way to navigate between notes (even uncreated ones), and command palette lets you activate all the possible obsidian + plugins commands (like move a file, open an excalidraw drawing, insert a template)

 ## Themes